simonlfc/MONACO/README.md

 +10 bolts-only sniper mod featuring weapons from the newest Call of Duty games only.

+Server hosters should divide their score limit by 10 if it's a kill-based gamemode (e.g. TDM 7500 should be 750, FFA 1500 should be 150) to match the +10 scores.

 Currently IW4x only but it's probably pretty straightforward to port it to Plutonium IW5.

 ### Sniper Rifles